petebachant/petebachant.github.io/_posts/2024-11-office-suites-reproducibility.markdown

 We'll do this up on the Calkit website, which will create a repo for us on GitHub, and help us to _use Git without using Git_.

+We are going to treat our project repo as the place to put everything.
+Yep, everything that has anything to do with our work on this project goes in the repo.
+This will save us time later because there will be no question about where to look for stuff, because the answer is: in the repo.

 This is so we can follow the principle: